-A draft Navy 30-year shipbuilding plan dated December 30, 2005 falls short of this steady-state replacement rate over the next 30 years: The plan would procure an average of about 1.5 DDG-1000s and CG(X)s over the next 17 years, and then two DDG(X)s per year after that.
+The Navy's 30-year shipbuilding plan falls short of this steady-state replacement rate: It would procure an average of about 1.5 DDG-1000s and CG(X)s over the next 17 years, and then two DDG(X)s per year after that.
 (The DDG(X), not to be confused with the DDG-1000, is the Navy's notional long-term replacement for today's Arleigh Burke (DDG-51) class Aegis destroyers.)
-If the Navy's plan is implemented and extended to a full 35-year replacement period, the cruiser-destroyer force will reach 88 ships in 2016, peak at 95 ships in 2021, fall below 88 ships in 2027, reach a minimum of 62 ships (about 30% below the 88-ship goal) in FY2044-FY2046, and recover somewhat to a steady-state level of 70 ships - the steady-state level eventually maintained by procuring 2 ships per year, and about 20% below the 88-ship goal - after 2050.
+If the Navy's plan is implemented and extended to a full 35-year replacement period, the cruiser-destroyer force will reach 88 ships in 2016, peak at 95 ships in 2021, fall below 88 ships in 2027, reach a minimum of 62 ships (about 30% below the 88-ship goal) in 2044-2046, and recover somewhat after 2050 to a level of 70 ships - the steady-state level eventually maintained by procuring 2 ships per year, and about 20% below the 88-ship goal.
 If, due to affordability considerations, no more than one DDG-1000 or CG(X) were procured in any given year, then a total of 17 (rather than 26) DDG-1000s and CG(X)s would be procured.
-The cruiser-destroyer force under this scenario would reach 88 ships in 2016, peak at 92 ships in 2020-2021, fall below 88 ships in 2025, reach a minimum of 54 ships (about 39% below the 88-ship goal) in FY2044-FY2046, and recover somewhat to a steady-state level of 70 ships after 2050.
+The cruiser-destroyer force under this scenario would reach 88 ships in 2016, peak at 92 ships in 2020-2021, fall below 88 ships in 2025, reach a minimum of 54 ships (about 39% below the 88-ship goal) in 2044-2046, and recover after 2050 to a steady-state level of 70 ships.

 Mission Requirements.
 The DDG-1000's size and procurement cost appear driven by the ship's total collection of payload elements, which reflect a February 2004 Operational Requirements Document (ORD) for the DDG-1000.
 Skeptics might argue that the ORD might not sufficiently account for how the DDG-1000's planned capability (and therefore cost) might reduce DDG-1000 numbers and therefore reduce the collective capability of the total DDG-1000 force.
-A potential question is whether some of the DDG-1000's planned capabilities are more critical than others, and whether the size and cost of the ship might be reduced by reducing the less-critical capabilities.
+A potential question is whether some of the

+DDG-1000's planned capabilities are more critical than others, and whether the size and cost of the ship might be reduced by reducing the less-critical capabilities.
 As part of the effort mentioned earlier to reduce the recurring cost of the DDG-1000 design by about \$214 million, the Navy decided to, among other things, reduce the AGS magazine capacity of the ship from 920 rounds to 600 rounds.

 Technology Readiness.
 The DDG-1000 will incorporate several significant new technologies.
-GAO expressed concerns in past reports and testimony about whether these technologies will be sufficiently mature in time for the lead DDG-1000, about the Navy's lack of fallback options for many of these technologies, and about the potential for problems in technology development to add time and cost to the DDG-1000 program.
-The Navy argues that development of DDG-1000 technologies is proceeding well, that the new technologies will be sufficiently mature to support the lead DDG-1000 as currently scheduled, and that allowing more time for further maturing the technologies before proceeding with DDG-1000 procurement would add time and cost to the DDG-1000 and other programs.
+GAO has expressed concerns about whether these technologies will be sufficiently mature in time for the lead DDG-1000, about the Navy's lack of fallback options for many of these technologies, and about the potential for problems in technology development to add time and cost to the DDG-1000 program.
+The Navy argues that development of DDG-1000 technologies is proceeding well, that the new technologies will be sufficiently mature to support the two lead DDG-1000s, and that allowing more time for further maturing the technologies before proceeding with DDG-1000 procurement would add time and cost to the DDG-1000 and other programs.